Court dismisses motion to reopen Fantasy Dome

 The court, in its ruling, said the applicant should have added the Inspector General of Police as a party to the motion.

-Meanwhile, the prosecution has not serve its witness statement on the accused, though the defence have filed their disclosures.
+Meanwhile, the prosecution has not served its witness statement on the accused, though the defence has filed their disclosures.

 The court directed the prosecution to endeavour to file the witness statements they would be relying on or before August 18, 2021.